megodoonch/birdsong/readme.md

 * Main difference in parser design between M&F: M's Ocaml code puts all the functionality (up to and including outside probabilities) into the same CKY chart, while F makes a bunch of separate charts
 * we're not sure if F's approach is better or not.

+## Deep thinking

+* To some extent, our estimate of how much copying is going on depends on where we place sentence boundaries.
+Imagine that two identical "sentences" are classified as two sentences, then indeed there is no copying necessary.
+However, if the two were treated as a single sentence then you need copying.
+(This is something that Ed thinks about too).